linode/apl-docs/docs/apps/gitea.md

 ## Automation

-When Argo CD is enabled, Otomi will automatically create a GitOps repository for each Team in Gitea.
+When ArgoCD is enabled, Otomi will automatically create a GitOps repository for each Team in Gitea.

 ## Integrations